Privacy Evaluation for Adobe Spark EDU

 The terms state that Adobe Spark EDU provides interactive features for users to login and engage with social media sites, such as Facebook, Twitter, or Google.
 If users use these features, these sites may send Adobe Spark personal information about a user.
 Schools can also block access to Behance which is a platform that allows users to showcase and discover creative work.
 Further, Internet image search and Adobe Stock are turned off in Adobe Spark by default for Enterprise or Federated ID accounts.
 In addition, Adobe Spark allows users to post comments, upload pictures, or submit content which may be publicly available to others.
 Adobe recommends users be careful when they share their personal information with others and do not share anything they wouldn’t want publicly known unless they are sure they have control over who sees what they post.
 Lastly, the terms state users are responsible for determining the privacy limitations that are placed on their content and for applying the appropriate level of access to their content.
 If users do not choose an access level to apply to their content, Adobe Spark may default to its most permissive setting.

-Adobe Spark EDU's terms state they may market, track, and profile students with Adobe IDs, but these features are turned off by default for Enterprise or Federated ID accounts.
+Adobe Spark's terms state they may market, track, and profile students with Adobe IDs, but these features are turned off by default for Enterprise or Federated ID accounts.
 However, the terms state Adobe does not share personal information about users with third parties for their own marketing purposes unless the consumer agreed to that sharing.
-The terms also state Adobe will not sell student data from any type of student account to third parties and will not use personal information in student records to target advertising to any type of account.
+Lastly, the terms also state Adobe will not sell student data from any type of student account to third parties and will not use personal information in student records to target advertising to any type of account.

 Adobe's terms state they provide reasonable administrative, technical, and physical security controls to protect a user’s personal information and content.
 The terms also state users' personal information and files are stored on Adobe’s servers and they support encryption of personal information while in transit and at rest.
 Lastly, Adobe's terms state they will notify the student or school in accordance with the relevant breach notification law.